-3. The "Searching" window indicates the progress of the search.
-When the search is complete, all AWKs that were located will be displayed in the AWK Search Utility window.
+The "Searching" popup will indicate the progress of the search.

+3. When the search is complete, all AWKs that were located will be displayed in the AWK Search Utility window.

-4. Click Locate to cause the selected device to beep.
+Click Locate to cause the selected device to beep.

-- 5. Make sure your AWK is unlocked before using the search utility's icons setting.
+Make sure your AWK is unlocked before using the search utility's icons setting.
 The AWK will unlock automatically if the password is set to the default.
-Otherwise you must enter the new password manually. - 6.
+Otherwise you must enter the new password manually.
 Go to Tools → AWK login Options to manage and unlock additional AWKs.

-7. Use the scroll down list to select the MAC addresses of those AWKs you would like to manage, and then click Add.
+Use the scroll down list to select the MAC addresses of those AWKs you would like to manage, and then click Add.
 Key in the password for the AWK device and then click OK to save.
 If you return to the search page and search for the AWK again, you will find that the AWK will unlock automatically.

-For security purposes, we suggest you can change the AWK search utility login password instead of using the default
+For security purposes, we suggest you can change the AWK search utility login password instead of using default.